bluemindset/Programming-Skills-2019-UoE/ReadMe.md

 #### Run the Regression Test

 Perform these commands to run the regression test in the `root` directory.
-The test takes on average about 30 seconds to compile because for each instance percolate must run.
+The test takes on average about 30 seconds to complete because each instance must run.

 ```sh
 $ chmod +x regression.sh